What is Sample Rate?

 What is Bit Rate?

 To understand what bit rate is, you first need to understand what bit depth is.
-Each sample taken during a recording is stored in bits in your computer.
-Bit depth refers to the number of bits stored per sample, which indicates the amount of information contained in each sample.
+So, each sample taken during a recording is stored in bits in your computer.
+Moreover, bit depth refers to the number of bits stored per sample.
+Thus, bit depth indicates the amount of information contained in each sample.
 The more bits stored, the more accurately and dynamically the sound is reproduced.
 The most common bit depths are 16, 24, or 32 bits, with 32 being high-quality audio that can capture the highest decibel levels.
-When recording, it may be worth working with at least 24-bit to reduce white noise.
+Moreover, when recording, it may be worth working with at least 24-bit to reduce white noise.
 High sample rate combined with high bit depth provides high audio quality.

-Bit rate, or transfer rate, is measured in kilobits per second (kbps) and represents the number of bits decoded, transferred, or received per second.
+Bit rate, or transfer rate, is measured in kilobits per second (kbps).
+Bit rate represents the number of bits decoded, transferred, or received per second.
 It can be calculated using the following formula:

 • sample rate x bit depth x number of channels = bit rate

-To calculate the transfer rate of a CD recording, you need to consider a sample rate of 44.1 kHz, a bit depth of 16, and two channels (stereo), which would be:
+To calculate the transfer rate of a CD recording, there are a few things you need to consider.
+These are: a sample rate of 44.1 kHz, a bit depth of 16, and two channels (stereo), which would be:

 • 44,100 x 16 x 2 = 1,411.2 kbps

 Bit rate is relevant when streaming music because it generally determines the audio quality.
 If a recording that sounds fantastic is played with a low bit rate, it will not sound as good.
-It is also worth considering during mixing, mastering, and choosing audio formats since compressed audio files tend to contain less information and therefore have a lower bit rate than uncompressed audio files.
+It is also worth considering during mixing, mastering, and while choosing audio formats.
+In fact, this is important since compressed audio files tend to contain less information and therefore have a lower bit rate than uncompressed audio files.
 Compressed files also tend to be smaller and require less bandwidth for playback.

 Good luck with your music creation!